 We understand that coming to a large hospital like The Royal Dental Hospital of Melbourne (RDHM) can be a little scary.
 You can request time with our Aboriginal Liaison Officer for a chat or if you and your family require ongoing support throughout your course of dental treatment.
 Our Aboriginal Liaison Officer is onsite at RDHM on Wednesday, Thursday and Friday each week.

 What does it cost?

-If you are an Aboriginal or Torres Strait Islander, RDHM offers you emergency and general dental care treatment for free, even if you do not have a health care card or pensioner concession card.
+If you are an Aboriginal or Torres Strait Islander, RDHM offers you free emergency and general dental care treatment, including false teeth, even if you do not have a health care card or pensioner concession card.

 Are there waiting lists?

 There are no waiting lists for Aboriginal or Torres Strait Islander patients.
-We will offer you the first appointment that is available.
+We will offer you an appointment as soon as possible.